 Guest curator Paula Stoeke of The Seward Johnson Atelier selected the pieces from three of Johnson’s series: Beyond the Frame, Celebrating the Familiar, and Icons Revisited.
 Seward Johnson is frequently noted in the media as “America’s most popular sculptor.”
-This month Johnson was honored as recipient of the Lifetime Achievement Award in sculpture by the International Sculpture Center at a gala in New York City.
+This past April, Johnson was honored as recipient of the Lifetime Achievement Award in sculpture by the International Sculpture Center at a gala in New York City.

 Visit www.sewardjohnsonatelier.org to read more about Seward Johnson and the collection.

 The Seward Johnson Atelier, Inc., was incorporated to promote the appreciation of, and education about, sculpture and public art in general, primarily through the creation, maintenance, sales and public placement of Seward Johnson’s artwork.